Cymru Goch

 Cymru Goch (Red Wales), /cy/) was a left-wing Welsh nationalist political party, founded in 1986 and fought for what it described as a Free Socialist Wales.
+It was absorbed into the Forward Wales Party in 2003.

 Background

 Following the collapse of the Welsh Socialist Republican Movement, a number of former members, along with some who had previously been active in other parties including Plaid Cymru formed Cymru Goch.
 By the mid 1990s the party had over 300 members and 13 branches throughout Wales.
 It produced a journal, Y Faner Goch ('The Red Flag'), which had previously been published by the Welsh Socialist Republican Movement, a newsletter Y Fflam' (The Flame) and various booklets and pamphlets explaining its aims and discussing the relationship between Marxism and Welsh nationalism.
 It was one of the founders of the Welsh Socialist Alliance but left in 2002.
 In late 2003, it subsumed itself into the new Forward Wales party formed around John Marek AM in Wrexham.